woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v1/_product-tags.md

 # Product tags #

-This section lists all API endpoints that can be used to create, edit or otherwise manipulate product tags.
+The product tags API allows you to create, view, update, and delete individual, or a batch, of product tags.

 ## Product tag properties ##